Deep Frequency-Aware Functional Maps for Robust Shape Matching: Experiments and results

 \subsection{Implementation}

-We use DiffusionNet as a feature extractor with its default settings, which uses 128-dimensional WKS~\cite{aubry2011wave} as input features and produces 256-dimensional learned features for the Deep FAFM network.
-We set the number of Jacobi basis orders $L=8$, the number of channels of spectral filters $S=6$, and the truncated eigensystems $k=200$.
-For pointwise map and functional map computation, we set $\tau=0.07$ in Eq.~\eqref{eq: compute soft map} and $\lambda = 100$ in Eq.~\eqref{equ: desc and reg} respectively, where the functional map is solved via the regularised functional map solver~\cite{Ren2019}.
-In terms of our unsupervised loss, we empirically set $\theta_{bi} = 1$ and $\theta_{or} = 1$ in Eq.\eqref{equ: fmap loss}, $\theta_{freq} = 1$ in Eq.\eqref{equ: frequency couple loss} for near-isometric matching.
-In the context of non-isometric matching, the loss weight $\lambda_{sm}$ for the smoothness penalty term is set to $5.0$.
+We use DiffusionNet as a feature extractor with its default settings, which uses 128-dimensional WKS~\cite{Aubry2011The} as input features and produces 256-dimensional learned features for the DFAFM network.
+We set the number of Jacobi polynomials orders $L=8$, the number of channels of spectral filters $S=6$, and the truncated eigensystems $k=200$.
+For pointwise map computation and the regularised functional map solver, we set $\tau=0.07$ in Eq.~\eqref{eq: compute soft map} and $\lambda = 100$ in Eq.~\eqref{equ: desc and reg}, respectively.
+In terms of our unsupervised loss, we empirically set $\theta_{bi} = 1$ and $\theta_{or} = 1$ in Eq.\eqref{equ: fmap loss}, $\theta_{freq} = 1$ and $\theta_{fmap} = 1$ in Eq.\eqref{equ: total loss} for near-isometric matching.
+In the context of non-isometric matching, the loss weight $\theta_{sm}$ for the smoothness penalty term is set to $5.0$.
 For training, we use the Adam optimizer \cite{Kingma15} with a learning rate of $0.001$ for all learning parameters.
 Note that, we use the mean geodesic error \cite{Kim2011BIM} to evaluate shape correspondence accuracy, which is computed over all pairs and points in the dataset and normalized by the geodesic diameter of the source shape.